 I was experiencing an ongoing traumatic relationship syndrome (OTRS), known in this case as Cassandra Syndrome, a term coined by the families of adults affected by AS.
 Like Cassandra in the myth, I had become invisible, disregarded, and ignored.

-There was never any doubt I loved Phil but the Asperger’s was creating many challenges.
+There was never any doubt I loved my husband but the Asperger’s was creating many challenges.
 I didn’t want a divorce so I educated myself on AS, and Cassandra Syndrome and acquired coping skills to manage my emotions more appropriately.
 We also found the tools my husband needed to be more relational and put systems in place for better communication.
 This had made me so much happier.
 Today, our Neurodiverse challenges are much more manageable and our mutual commitment to stay together and keep moving forward is truly one of the great achievements of our unique love story.
 As a result, I became Certified as a Neurodiverse Couples Counselor to help couples do the same thing.